5 Buttermilk Substitutes

 If you find yourself without buttermilk in the middle of a baking project, you can't just skip it.
 You'll still need that acidic reaction and tangy flavor that only buttermilk provides.

-When you can't jump in the car and drive to the grocery store — or if the store is out of buttermilk, which can happen in these days of COVID-19 — you'll be glad to know we have five easy ways to replicate buttermilk's effect and flavor in recipes.
+When you can't jump in the car and drive to the grocery store, you'll be glad to know we have five easy ways to replicate buttermilk's effect and flavor in recipes.

 With five options, chances are you may have at least some of these ingredients in your pantry and fridge.
 With luck, you'll have a little regular milk in your fridge.
 To make a vegan buttermilk substitute, replace the dairy milk in these recipes with almond milk or soy milk.